 How to support your skin barrier

-Use active ingredients mindfully.
-The personalised formula in your Daily Doser evolves in strength as your skin builds tolerance to ingredients like tretinoin.
-You don’t need additional layers of active ingredients in your evening routine.
+Supporting your skin barrier is all about using a simple routine and using active ingredients mindfully.
+The personalised formula in your Daily Doser evolves in strength as your skin builds tolerance to ingredients like tretinoin – so, if you’re using it then you don’t need additional layers of active ingredients in your evening routine.

 ⭐ Sensitive skin?
 Consider applying active ingredients every other day, until you build tolerance.